Kingxukai/linux/Documentation/hid/hid-transport.rst

 HID I/O Transport Drivers
 =========================

-The HID subsystem is independent of the underlying transport driver.
-Initially, only USB was supported, but other specifications adopted the HID design and provided new transport drivers.
+The HID subsystem is independent of the woke underlying transport driver.
+Initially, only USB was supported, but other specifications adopted the woke HID design and provided new transport drivers.
 The kernel includes at least support for USB, Bluetooth, I2C and user-space I/O drivers.